Regression & Interpretability Challenge

 • \(\beta_2 = 0.1\) (coefficient on Time is 0.1)

-Why This Matters: When we run regression analysis, we’re trying to estimate these \(\beta\) coefficients.
-If our regression gives us coefficients that are very different from these true values, we know our model is wrong—even if it has good statistical fit!
+When you run regression analysis, you’re trying to estimate these \(\beta\) coefficients.
+If your regression gives coefficients very different from these true values, your model is wrong—even if it has good statistical fit!
+Keep these values handy as you answer every question below.

 observDF